Lake Trasimeno: Water level

 The water level of the lake is very dependent on the amount of seasonal rain and can change significantly from one year to the other.
 The water level is usually at its minimum level after summer (in September or October) and at its highest during spring (in April or May).

-Trasimeno has high hills to the east, which help to capture rain and partially protect the lake from cold eastern winds.
+Trasimene has high hills to the east, which help to capture rain and partially protect the lake from cold eastern winds.
 Most of the water in the lake comes from the network of streams on the western side of the lake.

 The reference water level of the lake is set at 257.33 AMSL.
 This level corresponds to a maximum depth of around 6m.
 Actions are planned to reduce the water level when it climbs above 257.60 AMSL, but since the maximum level was set the lake has reached that height only occasionally.